Born on 4th of May 1964, in Bemmel, Gelderland, the Netherlands.

 Silver Camera category prizes: 2001: 3rd prize political news series: Dutch crown prince Willem Alexander in the USA.
 2000: 1st prize Foreign series: Back to Chechnya and 2nd prize Foreign documentary: girls dancing on board a Wolga boat, Russia.
 1995 1st prize Foreign news: War in Chechnya.
 Nomination Foreign documentary: Sochi at the Black Sea, Russia.
 1994: Nomination Arts and Culture: Ballet in Minsk.
 Nomination Foreign documentary: Cossacks in Russia.
 1993: 1st Foreign News series: Russian president Yeltsin and the political crisis in Moscow.
 1991: 3rd Portrait: French president Mitterrand, 3rd Foreign News: Yugoslavia, 1st Foreign features: Young people in the Soviet Union.
 1990: 2nd Foreign series: election Poland.

 1990: Honourable mention World Press Photo for picture of Lech Walesa, Poland.

 1993 – Present: Member of picture agencies De Beeldunie (Netherlands), Laif (Germany) and Panos (UK).

 German (reading and understanding sufficient, speaking and writing in progress.)

 Dutch (mother tongue).

-Over the years I’ve collected a large library of photo and art books which are also a great resource for teaching.
-Besides listening to jazz music and reading books I relax by growing plants and vegetables in my roof garden in Amsterdam Watergraafsmeer.
-It’s a meeting point for my friends; in the kitchen downstairs we love to create never-made-before recipes.
+Over the years Leo has collected a large library of photo and art books which are also a great resource for teaching.
+Besides listening to jazz music and reading books he tries to relax by growing plants and vegetables in my roof garden in Amsterdam Watergraafsmeer.
+It’s a meeting point for his friends; in the kitchen downstairs he and Marie Louise love to create never-made-before recipes.